Skip to main content Skip to navigation

 Intrastate movement restrictions on plants and plant products

 The movement of plant products into and/or out of the regions of Western Australia is controlled to keep the State free of pests, diseases and weeds.
+If you have any questions regarding intrastate movement, please contact our Pest and Disease Information Service (PaDIS).

 • Requirements for the movements of prescribed potential carriers